zhampel/cr-geomag-prop/README.md

 to start the simulation, where the number of particles to simulate is given by `-n`, and the minimum and maximum particle energy in electronvolts (eV) are given by `-e` and `-E`, respectively.
+The values shown in the line above are the defaults, thus users can do a first run via `python crprop/run.py`.

 ## Visualization
 The colors of the particles are representative of their energy, and are correlated